clstmbrly/Practice-Testing-Area/fpki_hottopic_microsoftconstraint.md

 #### Option 1 (Recommended):&nbsp;&nbsp;FPKI instructs Microsoft to remove the FCPCA (COMMON) Root certificate trust bit from the Microsoft trust store.

-* **Result 1:**&nbsp;&nbsp;Your users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet and internet websites that use FPKI CA-issued, SSL certificates.<!--server authentication certs?-->
+* **Result 1:**&nbsp;&nbsp;Your users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet and internet websites that use FPKI CA-issued, SSL certificates.

 > **How can we limit this impact?**&nbsp;&nbsp;Network domain administrators can distribute new group policies to restore the _pre-change_ behavior for Microsoft OS-based, government-managed equipment.
 (For additional help, see _Option 1 FAQs_ and _Microsoft Certificate Trust Lists [CTL] recommended reading_ below.)